Higher Laminations and Affine Buildings: Laminations for the space

 \subsection{Virtual Positive Configurations}

-To give a better framework for thinking of these families, let us define virtual positive configurations.
+To give a better framework for thinking about these cones of configurations of points, we will define virtual positive configurations.
 A virtual positive configuration of $n$ points in the affine Grassmanian consists of $n$ pairs $(x_1,\lambda_1), \dots, (x_n,\lambda_n)$ where $x_1, \dots, x_n$ is a positive configuration of points in the affine Grassmanian, and the $\lambda_i$ are coweights.

 Starting with a positive configuration of $n$ flags $F_1, \dots, F_n$, let $v_{i1}, \dots, v_{im}$ be some lifts of these flags.
 Then suppose that for a choice of $\lambda_i$, $t^{-\lambda_{i1}}v_{i1}, \dots, t^{-\lambda_{im}}v_{im}$ is a good lift of $F_i \cdot \lambda_i$.
-Let $x_i$ be the $\cO$-module spanned by $t^{-\lambda_{i1}}v_{i1}, \dots, t^{\lambda_{im}}v_{im}$.
+Let $x_i$ be the $\cO$-module spanned by $t^{-\lambda_{i1}}v_{i1}, \dots, t^{-\lambda_{im}}v_{im}$.
 Then we can associate to $F_1, \dots, F_n$ the virtual positive configuration